altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 {
 *Kent stuck out his hand*
 ~The lift doors bounced back, once... twice...~
-~Kent had the Chemist over one shoulder, the hospital bed would not fit in the elevator~ ~Felix had said some 'not-words' to the dingy looking security guard~ 'K::So he just uses words, why was he relying on his phone earlier?'
+~Kent was instructed to watch the security guard, right in the eyes~ ~He had the Chemist over one shoulder, the hospital bed would not fit in the elevator~ ~Felix had said some 'not-words' to the dingy looking security guard sitting in the corner~ 'K::So he just uses words, why was he relying on his phone earlier?'
 *Felix entered and pressed some numbers on a keypad* ~Kent relaxed his hand and the doors finally closed~